BGray-wrl/mas-research-polished-current/README.md

 mas-research-polished-current

+## What is this?

+This repo contains the code for evaluating single-agent vs. multi-agent architectures on web-based QA tasks.
+The main 'result' from the initial runs, informally, was that the multi-agent system sometimes just burned tokens and thrashed; it did not outperform the single-agent run.
+I tested both architectures on WebWalker QA using Claude Haiku 4.5, ran 200 evaluations (100 per architecture), and found the single-agent baseline matched accuracy while being way more cost-effective.

+The paper is at `working_preprint.pdf`.
+This repo has the evaluation pipeline, metrics extraction, and all the analysis code that generated the figures and stats.

+## Getting Started

-This is a working pipeline, but not a very polished one.
+This is a working pipeline, albeit not a very polished one.

 Init and install the required packages: